 Background/context - For the three years covered by this plan, OWA's highest priority will be contributing to WSIAT caseload reduction.
 Worker stakeholders and referral partners (MPPs, health care providers, community organizations, legal clinics) will be concerned that by focusing resources on WSIAT caseload reduction, OWA will struggle to deal with its incoming workload.
 The greatest concern will be OWA's capacity to accept urgent and priority cases such as occupational cancers, severely disabled workers and workers in serious psychological and/or financial crisis.
+Many worker stakeholders know that OWA has reduced case assessment delays from 20 months or more in 2014-15 to around 12 months in 2016-17, but remain concerned about delays.

-Positioning - OWA will continue to position its messaging to align with government and Ministry priorities, which include a focus on WSIAT caseload reduction and support for the most vulnerable workers with the most urgent cases, particularly occupational disease clusters.
-This will include positioning of OWA's role in the Ministry's multi-partner occupational disease rapid response team.
+Positioning - OWA will continue to position its messaging to align with government and Ministry priorities, which include a focus on WSIAT caseload reduction and support for the most vulnerable workers with the most urgent cases.